 Heading to Indonesia this season?
 Whether you’re planning a trip or you’re already here, there are so many world-class waves here it’s insane!
 However, to get the most out of an Indo trip, you’ve got to fly around and explore different islands.
 The Mentawai, Sumbawa, Lombok, Sumba, Sumatra, just a handful of islands with sick waves… But how much will it cost to take surfboards?
-It’s an age-old question for anyone travelling through Indo, so here’s a breakdown of the surfboard baggage fees for Indonesia’s largest airlines.
+It’s an age-old question for anyone traveling through Indo, so here’s a breakdown of the surfboard baggage fees for Indonesia’s largest airlines.

 Table of Contents